-Amazon, ebay, facebook, flicker, intel, citibank, macy's, bp, vitamin water, and xerox, are brands who switched from first letter capitalization to lower case just to name a few.
+Amazon, eBay, Facebook, Flickr, Intel, Citibank, Macy’s, BP, Vitamin Water, and Xerox are brands that switched from first letter capitalization to lowercase for their logos, just to name a few.

 Logos in lower case exude an approachable and casual vibe, allowing corporations to connect easier with their target market.
 Despite this increasingly popular trend, there are a number of businesses that do not feel the need to change their logo to fit this trend to channel an approachable persona.

 Those of you who are meticulous about writing rules and are cringing at the very thought of this trend, don't worry.
 There are still a lot of businesses that follow the traditional rules of language and grammar that will definitely keep a smile on a teacher's face.
 Examples include Lipton, Kool-Aid, Coca-Cola, Google, Spotify and even our good friend, the king of inbound marketing, HubSpot.

 Now despite the popularity of this trend, it may not be suitable for every brand.
 Some companies that need to assert a strong, hefty, or massive presence in the market often go with bolded brand names and/or brand names in fully uppercase logos.
 Take for instance IKEA, BAND-AID, or BEST BUY; understandably, these brands chose brand logos in all caps.

 The takeaway from this is that behind every logo design is a strategy.
 It's not about the cool fonts, the nice colors, nor the rules of language and grammar.
 At the end of the day, it's not a good idea to stick to the staple just because that is what you're used to in your industry.
 If you want to stand out, you have to break the mold.
 Make sure that your decision to do so is backed by a solid strategy and built on your brand identity.